-- You can discover new stores and shop for stuff you didn’t know existed—great for shopaholics!
+- You can discover new stores and shops for stuff you didn’t know existed—great for shopaholics!

-- Pregnancy is an amazing adventure.
-I know it sounds cheesy to say but it’s a bit like traveling—you are working towards a goal, there are obstacles on the way but it’s a rewarding journey if not an easy one!
+- Pregnancy is a fantastic adventure.
+I know it sounds cheesy to say but it’s a bit like travelling—you are working towards a goal, and there are obstacles on the way but it’s a rewarding journey if not an easy one!

 - You get to buy toys.
 I still like Winnie the Pooh and I’m 29.
 Now I have an excuse to go “Winnie shopping”!

 - Complete strangers like to strike up conversations.
 And as long as they are not from the pregnancy police, I love that.
-A lot of women seem to like to remember their own pregnancy—mostly the good sides of it!—when meeting other pregnant women.
+Many women seem to like to remember their own pregnancy—mostly the good sides of it!—when meeting other pregnant women.

 - You get a new appreciation for your body.
-It’s pretty amazing (if slightly disturbing at times) to see how it adapts for baby-making and baby-baking!
+It’s pretty amazing (if slightly disturbing at times) to see how it adapts to baby-making and baby-baking!

 - These nine months are a chance to redefine your priorities—in a positive way.
 For instance, right before I got pregnant, I traded a full-time permanent position for a freelancing career.
 It was a scary move but looking back at this year, I don’t regret it because my new schedule allowed me to live a different life and I think my pregnancy experience would have been very different if I had been working 9-5 in an office.